Germany to lead EU 'coronavirus presidency,' says foreign minister | DW | 12.04.2020

 Read more: EU ministers make breakthrough on coronavirus economic response

-When Germany takes over the presidency, Maas said one of the first tasks would be to "gradually remove the restrictions on travel and the internal market in a coordinated manner."
+When Germany takes over the presidency, Maas said one of the first tasks would be to "gradually lift the restrictions on travel and the internal market in an incremental and coordinated manner."

 He added that there was "still no vaccine, no cure — for anyone," and that "solidarity" instead of "mutual blaming" was vital to defeat the virus.
 "It is not a question of which "system" is superior, but rather of winning the fight against the virus together."